vouill/vuex-api/README.md

 Both do Read and Write request to the API with the same behavior.

+Check this [demo](vuex-api-demo.netlify.com) and open your vue dev tool

 ## Basic usage
 Let's get posts from the free api [`https://jsonplaceholder.typicode.com/`](https://jsonplaceholder.typicode.com/) !